calabash/calabash-ios/README.md

 * Xcode 5.1.1 - Xcode 6.3
 * ruby 1.9.3 - 2.2.+

-We also recommend that you use a managed ruby like [rbenv](https://github.com/sstephenson/rbenv) or [rvm](https://rvm.io/).
+We recommend that you use a managed ruby like [rbenv](https://github.com/sstephenson/rbenv) or [rvm](https://rvm.io/).
 If you prefer to stick with the pre-installed ruby on MacOS, please avoid installing gems with `sudo`.
-Simply put, it is dangerous.
+Simply put, using `sudoe` is dangerous.
 Follow these [excellent instructions](http://developer.xamarin.com/guides/testcloud/calabash/configuring/osx/installing-gems/) for a ruby setup that avoids `sudo`.

 The [best practice](http://developer.xamarin.com/guides/testcloud/calabash/configuring/osx/maintaining-gems-with-bundler/) is to always use a Gemfile and bundler.

 ### Alternative Setups

 The traditional setup creates a separate Xcode target application that mirrors your original application except that it link to the Calabash server library.
-We call this new target the -cal target.
+We call this new target the _-cal target._

 Why a separate target?
 The Calabash server contains symbols and methods that will cause any application that links to it to _be rejected from the AppStore_.
 A separate target with a different bundle identifier will ensure that you never accidently submit an application that has the Calabash server linked.